jasonkpape/jekyll-portfolio/_posts/2021-05-21-invaders-game.markdown

 ----
 ## Project Description
 This game is a recreation of the classic <cite>Space Invaders</cite> arcade game.
 The player controls a cannon that can move left, move right, and shoot upward.
-The goal is to shoot all of the invaders before they can descend upon the cannont.
+The goal is to shoot all of the invaders before they can descend upon the cannon.
 There are four barriers in place that the cannon can use to evade fire.

 ----
 ## Game